GauravSrivastav575/initiate-mern-cli/README.md

 ### 2. Usage

-Run the CLI to scaffold a new MERN project:
+Directly run the CLI to initiate a new MERN project:

 ```sh
 npx initiate-mern